- FMRIB Physics Group

 I am a DPhil student in the Physics Group at the Oxford Centre for Functional MRI of the Brain (FMRIB).

-The current focus of my research is on the development of Arterial Spin Labelling (ASL) MRI: a non-invasive technique used for cerebral perfusion imaging.
+The current focus of my research is on the development of Arterial Spin Labelling (ASL) MRI: a non-invasive technique used for cerebral perfusion imaging and angiography.

 Axial slices showing cerebral blood flow (left) and arterial transit time (right) maps.
 The colour range shows increasing blood flow and transit time from black to white, respectively.